francois-gm/go-kabk/2022-2023-go4-thesis-assignment/01-describing-web-experiences/README.md

 Everything on the same level of hierarchy, and monochrome.
 Neither hard nor soft, but kind of impersonal.
 It’s kind of distilled, but it’s not about being straight to the point.
-It’s efficient yet it doesn’t provide with candies.

 Movement is sharp, like a tickling clock.
 It goes only in one direction.